hwayne/learntla-v2/docs/beginner/constants.rst

 Model Constants
 ===============

 In the last chapter, we made a complete specification of the duplicate checker, adding a property to our implementation.
 By using initial states, we can check all 4-digit lists of single digits.
 If we wanted to be more thorough, we could check a wider range of inputs, for example ``S == 1..100``.
-By my estimate, this would kick the number of found states from 70,000 to about seven hundred million.
+By my estimate, this would kick the number of found states from 70,000 to over 500,000,000.
 That would take a lot more time to check!
 If we were writing this as a "real" spec, we'd want to do most of our writing with a smaller value of S, like ``1..10``, so we can get faster feedback from the model checker.
 It's only when we've shaken out the obvious issues that we'd switch a large value of S, like ``1..100``.

 This means we don't want ``S`` to be a hardcoded value in the spec.
 It should instead be something we can dynamically pick per model run.
 Think of how, in a programming language, you have command line flags for passing in arguments.
 In TLA+, values that can be configured per model run are called "Constants". [#footnote-constant]_ Let's make ``S`` a constant: